AdobeDocs/campaign-classic.en/help/installation/using/configuring-campaign-server.md

 * **Hybrid** or **On-premise**: add the URLs to allow into the **serverConf.xml file**.
 Detailed information is available in the section below.
 * **Hosted**: add the URLs to allow via the **Control Panel**.
 For more information, refer to the [dedicated documentation](https://docs.adobe.com/content/help/en/control-panel/using/instances-settings/url-permissions.html).

+   >[!NOTE]
+   >
+   >Control Panel is accessible to all Admin users.
+The steps to grant Admin access to a user are detailed in [this section](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).
+   >
+   >Note that your instance must be hosted on AWS and upgraded with the latest [Gold Standard](https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/gs-release/gs-overview.html) build.
+Learn how to check your version in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/launching-adobe-campaign.html?lang=en#getting-your-campaign-version).
+To check if your instance is hosted on AWS, follow the steps detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html).

 With **Hybrid** and **On-premise** hosting models, the administrator needs to reference a new **urlPermission** in the **serverConf.xml** file.
 All the parameters available in the **serverConf.xml** are listed in this [section](../../installation/using/the-server-configuration-file.md).

 Three connection protection modes exist: